NashTech-Labs/Setup-Prometheus-and-Loki-with-Docker-compose-on-Grafana/README.md

 ## Integrting with Grafana

-# Set up the application.
+# Set up the application in the same directory(as a build context).

-1. Start the application:
+1. Start the application by using command:
 ```
 docker-compose up -d
 ```